 The Board's procedural plan contains instructions regarding the compensation committee and audit committee.
-The work of both the compensation committee and the audit committee is performed by the Board as a whole.
+The work of both committees is performed by the Board as a whole.

 The compensation committee discusses and decides on matters relating to compensation in the form of salary, pensions and bonuses or other terms of employment for the CEO and staff reporting directly to the CEO.
-Proposed principles for compensation to the CEO and Executive Management will be put before the AGM on 28 April 2010 for decision.
+The proposed principles for compensation to the CEO and Executive Management were put before the AGM on 28 April 2011 for decision.

-The role of the audit committee is to continuously support the Board in matters relating to auditing, internal control and review of the annual accounts and interim reports.
+The role of the audit committee is to continuously support the Board in matters relating to auditing, internal control and review of the financial accounts and interim reports.
 The committee is also responsible for evaluating the auditors' performance and preparing for election of new auditors when appropriate.
-The entire audit committee met with the company's auditor on two occasions during the year.
+The entire audit committee met with the company's auditor on one occasion during the year.